dataesr/bso-publications/doc/bso.md

 Each step consumes time and CPU.
 Assuming any step can fail at any time, we choose to develop each step as independent and idempotent.

 From the different datasources, we store the raw data on Object Storage on the public OVH Cloud.
 These data are then transformed into a common 'pivot' json schema, and enriched with affiliations countries, so that only the French publications are kept in the rest of the process.
-These publications metadata are then enriched with Unpaywall informations (open access locations), openAPC and DOAJ informations to infere if APC were paid or not.
+These publications metadata are then enriched with Unpaywall informations (open access locations), openAPC and DOAJ informations to infer if APC were paid or not.

 Eventually, the data is loaded in an elasticsearch cluster that is consumed by the French Open Science Monitor User Interface.